Some Yorkies are just aggressive and growl all the time.

 Your pup may growl at you if you try to pick it up, because it could be worried that you will grab it where it is injured and potentially hurt it even more than it is already hurt.

 If your Yorkie goes from being completely normal to showing signs of aggression out of the blue, it could potentially have an underlying health issue.
+This is true for any type of sudden change in your Yorkie’s behavior.

 It could be feeling pain on the inside, or disorientation, which can lead to it becoming snappy.
 If you feel this could be the case then you should take your dog to the vet for a check-up, so that they can determine the issue and provide any necessary treatment.